junming259/UWStereoNet_disparity/README.md

 # UWStereoNet - Disparity Estimation Module
 ![](figures/uwstereo_disparity_arch.png)
 + This repository contains source code for the Disparity Estimation Module for UWStereoNet developed in UWStereoNet: Unsupervised Learning for Depth Estimation and Color Correction of Underwater Stereo Imagery.
 During training, the model takes stereo images pairs as inputs and output both left and right disparity maps.
-The code is in TensorFlow.
+The code is tested in TensorFlow 1.11.

 # UWStereoNet - Color Correction Module